War Art with Eddie Redmayne

-War Art with Eddie Redmayne is a documentary film, written and directed by Margy Kinmonth.
+War Art with Eddie Redmayne is a documentary film written and directed by Margy Kinmonth.
 Produced by Foxtrot Films Ltd, it was made as part of the ITV’s Perspectives (TV series) strand.
-Eddie Redmayne (who studied History of Art at Cambridge University) stars in this documentary which speaks on historical and contemporary war art.
+Eddie Redmayne (who studied History of Art at Cambridge University) stars.

 Content

-The film comments various canvasses related to World War I and is based on interviews with artists and war historians.
+The film comments on various canvases related to World War I and is based on interviews with artists and war historians.